Top 10 Things to Do in India’s Golden Triangle on a First Visit

 Browse our range of India tours and experiences here.

-Do you have any suggestions to add to our list of top things to do in India’s Golden Triangle?
+Do you have any suggestions to add to our list of top things to do in India’s Golden Triangle on a first visit?
 We would love to hear from you.
 Please leave a comment below.

 Additional images: Bigstock